irodionr/golang_course/donovan-exercises/README.md

 Exercise 1.5: Change the Lissajous program’s color palette to gre en on black, for added authenticity.
 To create the web color #RRGGBB, use color.RGBA{0xRR, 0xGG, 0xBB, 0xff}, where each pair of hexadecimal digits represents the intensity of the red, green, or blue component of the pixel.

 Exercise 1.7: The function call io.Copy(dst, src) reads from src and writes to dst.
 Use it instead of ioutil.ReadAll to copy the response body to os.Stdout without requiring a buffer large enough to hold the entire stream.
 Be sure to check the error result of io.Copy.
+Exercise 1.8: Modify fetch to add the prefix http:// to each argument URL if it is missing.
+You might want to use strings.HasPrefix.